Skein (character): Fictional character biography

 During the Spider-Island storyline, Sybil returned to the Gypsy Moth identity as well as her life of crime upon creating a new costume.
 After being hired by the Spider Queen to kidnap Alicia Masters, she used her powers to seal Spider-Woman's mouth shut and change her costume into another Gypsy Moth suit, which led to the Thing mistakenly attacking the gagged heroine.
 After removing her gag and mask, Spider-Woman managed to defeat Spider-Queen and rescue Alicia.

 Sybil later appeared as a member of the Menagerie (which also consisted of animal-themed villains Hippo, White Rabbit, and a new villain named Panda-Mania).
 They were on a rampage stealing expensive eggs from an auction until Spider-Man arrived.
 When White Rabbit referred to her as "Gypsy Moth", Sybil told White Rabbit to call her Skein with White Rabbit protesting that she called the group the Menagerie because of the villains' animal themes.
 During the battle, Skein destroyed Spider-Man's outfit, save for the mask, leaving him naked in front of bystanders.
 She and the Menagerie are defeated by Spider-Man.
 Skein and the rest of the Menagerie soon after commit a diamond heist which led to another defeat at Spider-Man's hands.

 During the "Opening Salvo" part of the "Secret Empire" storyline, Sybil is once again seen as Gypsy Moth where she is recruited by Baron Helmut Zemo to join the Army of Evil.

 During the "Spider-Geddon" storyline, Sybil in her Skein alias is seen with Night Shift members Digger, Dansen Macabre, the Brothers Grimm, and new member Waxman when they rob a bus.
 During this robbery, Skein robs the bus' people of their clothes.
 The group is thwarted by Superior Octopus whose outfit was made to be immune to Skein's abilities.
 Superior Octopus agrees to spare them more pain in exchange that the Night Shift becomes his agents where he will compensate them from his own funds.
 They agree to the terms and are ordered to return the stolen items.
-Superior Octopus leaves advising them never to cross him or they won't live long enough to regret it.
+Superior Octopus leaves advising them never to cross him or they will not live long enough to regret it.